Upcoming National Workshops

 Her original techniques, efficient construction shortcuts and no-waste methods have been featured in magazine and books including Quiltmaker, Experts’ Guide to Foundation Piecing, 100 Tips from Award Winning Quilters and Donna Kooler’s Encyclopedia of Quiltmaking.
 Anita’s Simple Foundations vellum and her Make It Simpler® Interfacing product are distributed internationally.

 Her Workshop Blog is an indication of what you might expect in her classes.
-Follow her quilt exploits in her occasional blog Pages from the Make It Simpler Notebook She posts her quilt news and events on Facebook
+Follow her quilt exploits in her occasional blog Pages from the Make It Simpler Notebook She posts her quilt news and events on Facebook.
+She is a regular columnist for the Craftsy Quilting Blog and teaches two popular classes online.
+Her favorite solid KONA fabrics are now sold by bundles

 Watch me teach